 Live Your Best Life Conclusion…

 As we continued the flight, I saw a partial rainbow from the sky!
-It quickly faded but left a brief smile on my face for in that moment I felt so content.
+It quickly faded but left a brief smile on my face for at that moment I felt so content.
 To think about the world below me carrying on with all of the hustle and bustle, and I up here in the sky looking down gave me peace.
 Reflecting back on what I wrote and asking myself how I can live my best life this year.

 As Always…Take Care, Sarah